kylewcode/react-html-letter-v2/README.md

 ![Image](client/src/img/invalid-address-error-600w.jpeg)

+## Deployment

+Since the folder structure is ~/client and ~/server, git subtrees have to be used in order to properly deploy.
+For the server host Heroku that would be `git subtree push --prefix path/to/subdirectory heroku master`.

 ## Support

 Contact me on Twitter [@kylewcode](https://twitter.com/kylewcode) or leave a Git issue.

 ## Acknowledgment

 Thanks to the [Orlando Devs](https://orlandodevs.com/) for the advice and guidance in creating this.

 ## License

 [MIT License](https://choosealicense.com/licenses/mit/#)